 Okachimachi Jewelry District 珊瑚ストリート ルビーストリート

 The Okachimachi jewelry district is just to the east of Okachimachi station (i.e., on the other side of the overhead railway line from Uniqlo) on the roads running parallel to the railway line.
 Sango Street ("Coral Street") runs alongside the railway line and has a lot of jewelry and watch stores.
-The big red Ryutsu ("Bridal Jewelry") jewelers is recommended if you are looking for quality jewelry.
+The big red Ryutsu ("Bridal Jewelry") jewelers is recommended if you are looking for quality jewelry and dependable service.
 Ruby Street is next east, parallel to Sango Street, and also has several jewelry and watch stores.

 Takeya is an old-time general store-cum-department store that occupies a cluster of premises on a corner about three minutes' walk east down Kasuga-dori Avenue from Okachimachi Station, past the jewelry district, just past the overhead highway.
 Takeya is worth going to if you want to take gift boxes of Japanese snacks home as souvenirs, as they tend to be cheaper here and - more importantly - Takeya offers a tax-free service to overseas customers on purchases of 5,000 yen or over.
 Takeya also has an adjoining furniture/furnishings store, home appliance store, women's clothing, and even a Buddhist altar store.
 Takeya is the big purple store on the corner of Kasuga-dori and Showa-dori (Showa-dori being the road with the overhead highway.)

 If coming down Ameyoko from Ueno Station, turn left onto Kasuga-dori Road (without crossing over to Okachimachi Station and Uniqlo).
 You'll see the overhead highway 100 meters down the road.